SoftVarE-Group/BibTags/README.md

 ## DON'Ts
 - **Edit `literature-cleaned.bib`**: This is a generated file.
 It is generated from literature cleaned with [MibTeX](https://github.com/SoftVarE-Group/MibTeX).
 After you changed `literature.bib`, you can update `literature-cleaned.bib` by running `clean.sh` / `clean.bat`.

+## Testing

+Many problems with added (and some existing) entries can be detected automatically by running the script `test.sh`.
+This script does multiple checks:
+1. Creates literature-cleaned.bib using mibtex
+2. Compiles bib files with latex
+  1. Using biblatex and biber to compile `literature.bib` and `MYshort.bib`
+  2. Using biblatex and biber to compile `literature.bib` and `MYabrv.bib`
+  3. Using natbib and bibtex to compile `literature.bib` and `MYshort.bib`
+ 4. Using natbib and bibtex to compile `literature-cleaned.bib` and `MYshort.bib`
+3. Runs python script `scripts/check_integrity.py`

+The script display problems in the console output.
+However, the complete output of all called tools can be found in individual .log files in the directory `test_latex`.
+This directory also contains the compiled pdf files, for further manual inspection.

+### check_integrity.py

+This script performs multiple checks for all entries in the file `literature.bib`.
+1. Tests that fields declared as string fields contain only string values.
+2. Creates bibtex strings for fields that are declared as string fields but do not contains string values and prints them to the console.
+3. Tests that for each entry *required*, *wanted* and *optional* exist or are declared as missing.
+4. Tests that the title of each entry is protected (uses `{{...}}`).
+5. Tests that the title of each entry is correctly capitalized (this may produce false optional results for some titles).
+6. Tests that the pages of each entry are formated correctly (use `--`).
+7. Tests that the names of authors of each entry follow the syntax `<last name>, <first name> and ...`.
+8. Tests that the key of each entry conforms to our naming scheme (may also produce false positive results).

+All detected problems are written to the console grouped by entries.

+The script can be configured using the following files
+- `check_integrity_config.yaml`: Declares which specific checks are enabled/disabled.
+- `field_types.yaml`: Declares for each entry type (e.g. inproceedings, article, ...) which fields are required (must be present), wanted (additional useful information), or optional (can be present, but are mostly ignored).
+Some fields are mutually exclusive, such as volume and number for inproceedings entries.
+This is defined by using sub lists in the config file.
+      For example: ```
+      - - volume
+        - number
+      ```
+- `string_fields.yaml`: Declares which fields should contain bibtex strings instead of literals.